-• Check that the reset operation of the cumulative legally relevant measurement values is secured and that the securing means foreseen shall provide evidence of an intervention.
+• Check that the reset operation of the cumulative legally relevant measurement data is secured and that the protective means foreseen shall provide evidence of an intervention.

-Confirm correct functioning of the securing measures foreseen.
+• Confirm correct functioning of the protective means foreseen.

 For gas meters the register for the total measured volume has to be protected by hardware metrological seals.
 Other registers, for example day or night tariff register, may be protected by the same means as parameters (see P7/U7) provided that a total (overall cumulative) register is available which is protected by a hardware seal.
-See WELMEC guide 11.1 and 11.3 for additional guidance.
+See WELMEC Guide 11.1 and 11.3 for additional guidance.